brazilian-utils/brutils-python/README_EN.md

 ### is_valid_cnpj

 Check if CNPJ is valid.
 Numbers only, formatted as strings.
+Does not check if CNPJ exists.

 ```python
 >>> from brutils import is_valid_cnpj